guiltygyoza/blog/_posts/2025-05-07-nycu-bdaf-guest-talk.md

 ---
 layout: post
 title:  "NYCU BDAF guest lecture"
-date:   2025-05-07 00:00:00 -0500
+date:   2025-05-22 00:00:00 -0500
 categories: idea
-published: false
+published: true
 ---

-With the kind invitation of Martinet at Quantstamp/Zircuit, I gave a guest lecture at [NYCU](https://www.nycu.edu.tw/nycu/en/index){:target="_blank"} in Taiwan for the [Blockchain Development and FinTech course](https://github.com/bdaf-course/bdaf-coursepage){:target="_blank"}.
+With the kind invitation of Martinet at Quantstamp/Zircuit, I gave a guest lecture at [NYCU](https://www.nycu.edu.tw/nycu/en/index){:target="_blank"} in Taiwan for the [Blockchain Development and FinTech course](https://github.com/bdaf-course/bdaf-coursepage){:target="_blank"}, on May 6.
 I took the liberty to define the nature my talk, one that situates the advent of decentralized consensus networks in a bigger picture.
 I challenged myself to trace things back 100 years, back to when Hitler became the leader of the reestablished Nazi party.
 Why?

 "*Chancellor on brink of second bailout for banks*" was engraved into the genesis block of Bitcoin.
 This industry was born from the invention of a global digital ledger that explicitly wishes to disassociates itself from the governments of the world.
 Why?
 On the streets, one would have no trouble finding a large number of answers - the issue with the dollar's worth, US debts and so on.
 Case in point, just over the last few days the industry's timeline is filled with comments about the [downgrade of US credit rating](https://www.wsj.com/economy/central-banking/u-s-loses-last-triple-a-credit-rating-bfcbae5d){:target="_blank"} and the rising of bond yields.